dentarg/auth0-blog/_posts/2017-10-12-consolidating-multiple-identity-sources-with-auth0.markdown

 ### Defining OAuth 2.0 Scopes on Auth0 APIs

 [OAuth 2.0 recommends](https://auth0.com/docs/protocols/oauth2) that clients should specify what scopes they want to have when interested in communicating with an API.
 Scopes, on OAuth 2.0, represent permissions that clients have when dealing with resources that they don't own.
 For example, in our scenario we are creating an API that stands for two legacy identity providers.
-As we don't want the client that we are going to create to have unlimited access to these application, we can restrict its access by setting what scopes the client will get in its token.
+As we don't want the client that we are going to create to have unlimited access to these applications, we can restrict its access by setting what scopes the client will get in its token.
 To do that, let's head to the "Scopes" tab of our brand new API and add two scopes:

 - Scope name: `authenticate:app1`; Scope description: "Auth on Legacy IdP1"
 - Scope name: `authenticate:app2`; Scope description: "Auth on Legacy IdP2"